March 29th- May 18th. ADRIEN/KAVACHNINA 104, rue du Faubourg Saint Honoré, 75008 - Paris - France

 2008, mixed media on linen, 66” x 132” (168 x 236 cm)

 This is a detail from the centerpiece of the show.
-8 paintings join together to describe the ground floor rooms of the villa which Picasso used as art studios.
-Visitors will be able to walk from room to room to view the hundreds of artworks that he was creating in April, 1956
+8 paintings join together to describe the ground floor rooms which Picasso was using as art studios.
+Visitors will be able to walk from room to room to view the hundreds of artworks that he was creating in April, 1956.
+The entire painting is a still life in which Picasso has placed or created every element.

 "Diebenkorn's Studio (Ocean Park/Santa Monica"